McLaren reveal fresh F1 2024 livery and make new Lando Norris contract ‘high priority’

 And on Norris specifically, Brown declared: "There is no number we'd be interested in trading him for!"

-Norris' deal may still have two seasons to run but Brown has already identified a renewal for the 24-year-old as a "high priority", in a move which would ward off what would likely be rival suitors.
+Norris' deal may still have two seasons to run but Brown has already identified a renewal for the 24-year-old as a "high priority", in a move which would ward off rival suitors.

 "I think we have the best driver line-up in Formula 1," declared Brown to Sky Sports.